juergenweb/FieldtypeSimpleAddress/README.md

 # Processwire-Simple-Address-Inputfield-Fieldtype
-A simple inputfield and fieldtype to store an address.
+A simple inputfield and fieldtype to store an address and optional geo-coordinates.
 There is no special functionality inside, but the big advantage is, that you don´t need to use multiple fields in ProcessWire and each field of the address is fully searchable.
-Adding only 1 field is much more comfortable.
-As an addition you can add longitude and latitude of an address for usage in maps.
+As an addition you can add longitude and latitude of an address for usage in maps too.

 The coordinates will not be geocoded automatically, so you have to enter them manually.
 The advantage is that you do not need an API-Key or a registration at Google or other providers, so you are completely independent and you can use these coordinates in your prefered maps.